rsksmart/devportal-1.0/rif/storage/providers/swarm/install.md

 ./swarm version
 ```

-## Updating & Reinstalling
+### Updating & Reinstalling

 To update the Swarm client simply download the newest source code and recompile.

----

-_Guide based on [Swarm for Node-Operators: Installation and Updates](https://swarm-guide.readthedocs.io/en/latest/node_operator.html#installation-and-updates), by the Swarm team._
+> Guide based on [Swarm for Node-Operators: Installation and Updates](https://swarm-guide.readthedocs.io/en/latest/node_operator.html#installation-and-updates), by the Swarm team.